JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_04_perturbation_theory.md

 identical to the approximation of our unknown function.
 Here comes the clou: we already know these values because we computed the Taylor-series coefficients.
-Only little algebra is needed to convert the Taylor coefficients to Padé coefficients and all of this is build in to the solution type.
+Only little algebra is needed to convert the Taylor coefficients to Padé coefficients and all of this is built in to the solution type.
 All you need to know is that the number of Padé coefficients is related to the number of Taylor coefficients by the simple formula L+M=N. Let's give it a try and compute the Padé approximant for L=M=10 (a so-called diagonal Padé